- Emergency Assistance

 - Visiting Cabo Verde

-U.S citizens must have a passport and Cabo Verdean visa to travel to Cabo Verde.
+U.S citizens must have a passport to travel to Cabo Verde.
+U.S citizens who plan to stay in Cabo Verde for more than 30 days require a Cabo Verdean visa.
 Visas may be requested in advance through the Cabo Verdean Embassy in Washington, DC, or the Cabo Verdean Consulate General in Boston, MA.
 The visa approval process may take several days.
 Tourists can also request visitor’s visas at the airport upon arrival.

 Visa prices are subject to change, however, and interested parties located in the United States are encouraged to contact Cabo Verdean officials at the following addresses for up-to-date information: